An income protection plan? I don’t need one, do I?

 Misconception 4: The monthly contribution for an income protection plan is still very high…

 Not true.
 The insured person has options to influence the level of contributions.
 In addition to well the pension subsequently desired and the profession exercised, the age upon commencement and state of health are particularly crucial factors affecting monthly payments.
 That means that the younger and healthier you are, the cheaper the cover works out.
 For that reason, it is advisable to act when you are young and start work if possible.
+Especially when in the process of repaying a mortgage, having extra financial security is advisable.

 Tip: By linking occupational disability insurance with a basic pension as an additional retirement provision, you can take advantage of grants.
 In this way, insured persons can also render these insurance contributions tax-deductible each year as special expenditure.